fluxninja/aperture/docs/content/setup/installation/controller.md

 3. Alternatively, you can create the Controller Custom Resource directly on the Kubernetes cluster using the below steps:

-   1. Create a `values.yaml` for just starting the operator and disabling the creation of Controller Custom Resource and pass it with `helm upgrade`:
+   1. Create a `values.yaml` for starting the operator and disabling the creation of Controller Custom Resource and pass it with `helm upgrade`:

       ```yaml